telerik/winforms-docs/track-and-status-controls/waitingbar/properties-methods-events.md

 ---
 title: Properties, Methods and Events
-page_title: Properties and Methods | UI for WinForms Documentation
+page_title: Properties and Methods | RadWaitingBar
 description: RadWaitingBar is designed to indicate that a long-running operation with indeterminate  length is undergoing.
 slug: winforms/track-and-status-controls/waitingbar/properties-methods-events
 tags: properties,and,methods,events